-- In addition to the above: - Ensure that the siting and design of bulky goods retailers responds to any prevailing characteristic of the streetscape, including existing street setbacks and building heights. - Minimise offsite amenity impacts upon surrounding residential uses through considered siting of loading bays, waste collection spaces and vehicle entry/exit point. - Ensure at-grade car parking incorporates sufficient landscaping (including canopy landscaping) to reduce the visual impact of car parking as viewed from the public realm.
+- In addition to the above: - Ensure that the siting and design of bulky goods retailers responds to any prevailing characteristic of the streetscape, including existing street setbacks and building heights. - Minimise offsite amenity impacts upon surrounding residential uses through considered siting of loading bays, waste collection spaces and vehicle entry/exit point. - Ensure at-grade car parking incorporates sufficient landscaping (including canopy realm.

-- Ensure that the building design of bulky goods retailers maintains a clearly legible pedestrian entrance and connection to the primary street interface.

-An application for construction of a building or to construct or carry out works is exempt from the notice requirements of section 52(1)(a), (b) and (d), the decision requirements of section 64(1), (2) and (3) and the review rights of section 82(1) of the Act.
+Warrnambool Planning Scheme Amendment C103warr | Panel Report | 14 January 2020 landscaping) to reduce the visual impact of car parking as viewed from the public rounn Ensure that the building design of bulky goods retailers maintains a clearly legible pedestrian entrance and connection to the primary street interface.
+An application for construction of a building or to construct or carry out works is exempt from the notice requirements of section $52(1)(a)$ , (b) and (d), the decision requirements of section $64(1)$ , (2) and (3) and the review rights of section $82(1)$ of the Act.
+3.0 Subdivision // Proposed C103warr None specified.
+4.0 Signs // Proposed None specified.
+C103warr Sign requirements are at Clause 52.05.

-3.0 Subdivision

---/--/ Proposed C103warr None specified.

-4.0 Signs

---/--/ Proposed C103warr None specified.

-Sign requirements are at Clause 52.05.
 All land is in Category 1.

-Requirements

-- Signage should be: - -Integrated into the design of the building. - limited to avoid visual clutter and unnecessary repetition. - A freestanding sign or pole sign should only be considered where buildings are not readily visible from the street, such as in a multi-occupancy site.
-Such signs should: - Identify the business occupying the site only. - Be of modest height, preferably low to the ground, such that it does not dominate in the streetscape, and should generally not exceed 4 metres in height

-5.0 Application requirements

---/----Proposed C103warr The following application requirements apply to an application for a permit under Clause 43.02, in addition to those specified elsewhere in the scheme and must accompany an application, as appropriate, to the satisfaction of the responsible authority:

-- Building elevations and site plan showing how the proposal integrates with adjoining development. - Movement and carparking layout, where appropriate.
-A schedule of materials and colours, as appropriate. - A landscape plan, prepared by a suitably qualified professional, including details of initial maintenance to establishment - A lighting plan, which provides location and details of external lighting, as appropriate. - A stormwater management plan showing how stormwater drainage is to be managed to support a catchment-wide stormwater solution

-6.0 Decision guidelines

---/--/ Proposed C103warr The following decision guidelines apply to an application for a permit under Clause 43.02, in addition to those specified in Clause 43.02 and elsewhere in the scheme which must be considered, as appropriate, by the responsible authority:
+Requirements Signage should be: A freestanding sign or pole sign should only be considered where buildings are not readily visible from the street, such as in a multi-occupancy site.
+Such signs should: -Be of modest height, preferably low to the ground, such that it does not dominate in the streetscape, and should generally not exceed 4 metres in height 5.0 Application requirements // Proposed C103warr The following application requirements apply to an application for a permit under Clause 43.02, in addition to those specified elsewhere in the scheme and must accompany an application, as appropriate, to the satisfaction of the responsible authority: Building elevations and site plan showing how the proposal integrates with adjoining development.
+Movement and carparking layout, where appropriate.
+A schedule of materials and colours, as appropriate.
+A landscape plan, prepared by a suitably qualified professional, including details of initial maintenance to establishment • A lighting plan, which provides location and details of external lighting, as appropriate.
+A stormwater management plan showing how stormwater drainage is to be managed to support a catchment-wide stormwater solution 6.0 6.0 /-/ Proposed C103warr support a catchment-wide stormwater solution // Proposed support a catchment-wide stormwater solution Decision guidelines The following decision guidelines apply to an application for a permit under Clause 43.02, in addition to those specified in Clause 43.02 and elsewhere in the scheme which must be

-- The design objectives of this schedule. - Whether the development enhances the public realm, and improves the safety and connectivity of the precinct.
+• Whether the development enhances the public realm, and improves the safety and connectivity of the precinct.